 PeCAN’s charitable objects are: The advancement of environmental protection, education and community development relating to climate change and biodiversity loss for the benefit of residents and the general public in and around the Petersfield area.

 PeCAN is a community-based network of local volunteers.
 We grew out of a couple of public meetings in early 2020 - just before the lockdown - and have since registered as a charity, now with a following of over 600 supporters.
 We are not party political.
-We have ten trustees, four part time members of staff and several active volunteers, but we are looking for more!
+We have eight trustees, four part time members of staff and several active volunteers, but we are looking for more!

 PeCAN's staff positions are currently funded with support from the Energy Industry Voluntary Redress Scheme via the National Energy Foundation, and the South Downs National Park Authority.
+For further details of our funding, please see the annual report.

 Send us an email!
 We would love to hear from you, and we have plenty of opportunities for you to help out with our projects or to suggest and initiate new ones.
 You can also sign up for our monthly newsletter on the Contact Us page to hear more about our activities, and keep an eye on our vacancies page.